Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate

 \section{Abstract}

-\textbf{Motivation:} The rapid development of sequencing technology has generated complex, highly skewed, and zero-inflated multi-source count data.
-This has posed significant challenges in variable selection, which is crucial for uncovering shared disease mechanisms, such as tumor development and metabolic dysregulation. \\ \textbf{Results:} In this study, we propose a novel variable selection method called Zero-Inflated Poisson-Gamma based Simultaneous knockoff (ZIPG-SK) for multi-source count data.
-To address the highly skewed and zero-inflated properties of count data, we introduce a Gaussian copula based on the ZIPG distribution for constructing knockoffs, while also incorporating the information of covariates.
-This method successfully detects common features related to the results in multi-source data while controlling the false discovery rate (FDR).
-Additionally, our proposed method effectively combines e-values to enhance power.
-Extensive simulations demonstrate the superiority of our method over Simultaneous Knockoff and other existing methods in processing count data, as it improves power across different scenarios.
-Finally, we validated the method by applying it to two real-world multi-source datasets: colorectal cancer (CRC) and type 2 diabetes (T2D).
-The identified variable characteristics are consistent with existing studies and provided additional insights. \\ \textbf{Availability:} An R package ZIPGSK implementing our method are available from \href{https://github.com/tsnm1/ZIPGSK}{https://github.com/tsnm1/ZIPGSK}.\\
+The rapid generation of complex, highly skewed, and zero-inflated multi-source count data poses significant challenges for variable selection, particularly in biomedical domains like tumor development and metabolic dysregulation.
+To address this, we propose a new variable selection method, Zero-Inflated Poisson-Gamma Simultaneous Knockoff (ZIPG-SK), specifically designed for multi-source count data.
+Our method leverages a Gaussian copula based on the Zero-Inflated Poisson-Gamma (ZIPG) distribution to construct knockoffs that properly account for the properties of count data, including high skewness and zero inflation, while effectively incorporating covariate information.
+This framework enables the detection of common features across multi-source datasets with guaranteed false discovery rate (FDR) control.
+Furthermore, we enhance the power of the method by incorporating e-value aggregation, which effectively mitigates the inherent randomness in knockoff generation.
+Through extensive simulations, we demonstrate that ZIPG-SK significantly outperforms existing methods, achieving superior power across various scenarios.
+We validate the utility of our method on real-world colorectal cancer (CRC) and type 2 diabetes (T2D) datasets, identifying key variables whose characteristics align with established findings and simultaneously provide new mechanistic insights. \\